 During the first week, women spend between 5 and 7 days having a normal menstrual cycle.
-For a typical 28-day menstrual cycle, ovulation occurs 14 days after the start of her period.
+For a typical 28-day menstrual cycle, ovulation occurs 14 days after the start of your period.
 This means the perfect time to conceive is about one week after menstrual bleeding has stopped.
-Women can keep track of their menstrual cycles for several months to determine whether the cycle is 28 days, more or less.
+You can keep track of your menstrual cycles for several months to determine whether the cycle is 28 days, more or less.
 Once the cycle time has been calculated, simply divide that time in half.
-For instance, if you have a 30-day cycle, ovulation will occur about the 15th day after the start of your period.
+For instance, if you have a 30-day cycle, ovulation will occur around the 15th day after the start of your period.

 Dad plays a huge role in the first week of pregnancy.
 He may be thinking about fatherhood and what it means to have a baby during this time if the pregnancy is planned.

 — Starting a pregnancy diet this early in the game is a great choice.
 Pregnancy diets are high in whole grains and fiber while maintaining a healthy fat and carbohydrate level.

 — If you are thinking about becoming pregnant, you may also want to start taking prenatal vitamins with folic acid at this time.
 Folic acid prevents neural tube defects in the first weeks after conception.
 Most often, women have no idea they are pregnant until about the 6th week of pregnancy.
 Taking prenatal vitamins well before conception provides great benefits for baby.

 — Toxic materials in the environment and body are detrimental to fertility and gestation.
 The first week of pregnancy is the ideal time to stop smoking, stop drinking and remove any chemical toxins from your daily environment.
 Chemical toxins can include paint and aerosol sprays.